 We believe that a strong CSE student is defined not only by remarkable competence, but also strong character, interpersonal skills, and leadership through service.
 Consequently, we strive to present a substantial amount of real world opportunities to stimulate our students' holistic growth.

 Finding the right internship or job is challenging.
-That's why the CSE department annually hosts a job fair in October, bringing in recruiters from companies nearby.
-Students are encouraged to take this opportunity to create and present professional portfolios to these recruiters, often starting the process to getting a job for the next summer, or after graduation.
+That's why the CSE department annually hosts a career fair in October, bringing in recruiters from companies nearby.
+Students are encouraged to take this opportunity to create and present professional resumes to these recruiters, often starting the process to getting a job for the next summer, or after graduation.

 Taylor University's TUPilots is Drone Club for drone enthusiasts of all kinds.

 TUPilots flies their drones in an indoor drone room, as well as an outdoors insured fly space.